rakibcoding/rakibcoding/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="360px" max-width="360px" width="360px" align="right">

 ### About Personal Stuffs:
-- 👨🏻‍💻 Full-stack web developer specializing in modern, scalable SaaS & e-commerce applications using Next.js, TypeScript.
-Passionate about clean UI, seamless DX, and shipping products that solve real problems.
+- 👨🏻‍💻 Building modern, scalable SaaS and e-commerce apps with Next.js, TypeScript, and Tailwind CSS — focused on clean UI, seamless DX, and solving real-world problems.

-- 🔭 Currently crafting high-performance apps with a focus on speed, scalability, and maintainability.
+- 🔭 Currently crafting high-performance apps with speed, scalability, and maintainability at the core.
-- 🧠 Leveraging automation, AI, and composable APIs to turn ideas into real-world solutions — always learning, always iterating.
+- 🧠 Leveraging automation, AI, and composable APIs to ship faster and smarter — always learning, always iterating.
 - ⚡Lo-fi in the headphones, high-res in the code.

 ### 📫 Reach me out :